France, UK boost vaccine campaigns, Britain shuts travel corridors

-The French drive aims to cover all people over 75 and comes after Brazil and India, which figure among the worst-affected countries, administered their first jabs over the weekend.

-Health Minister Olivier Veran says more than one million vaccinations are being targeted by January and between 2.4 and 4 million by February.
+Health Minister Olivier Veran said more than one million vaccinations are being targeted by January and between 2.4 and 4 million by February.

 France had earlier offered vaccinations to residents of retirement homes and health workers on the frontline.

-Arrivals will have to provide a negative Covid test taken within 72 hours of travel or be banned from entering the UK, which on Monday also expanded its vaccination campaign to people over the age of 70.
+Arrivals will have to provide a negative Covid test taken within 72 hours of travel or be banned from entering the UK.

-New and highly contagious variants have emerged in Britain, South Africa and Brazil and have set off alarm bells.
+New strains believed to be more contagious have emerged in Britain, South Africa and Brazil and have set off alarm bells.

 Across the European Union there have been concerns that delays in the delivery of Pfizer-BioNTech vaccine could further slow a campaign which critics have condemned as less agile than in the United States or Britain, a recently-departed EU member.